 CUSTODIAL CREDIT RISK - Deposits - In the case of bank deposits, this is the risk that in the event of a bank failure, the System's deposits may not be returned to it.
-As required by state statutes, the System's policy is to require that financial institutions holding its deposits to be members of the Tennessee Collateral Pool or pledge collateral for deposits exceeding federal depository insurance.
+As required by state statutes, the System's policy is to require that financial institutions holding its deposits be members of the Tennessee Collateral Pool or pledge collateral for deposits exceeding federal depository insurance.
 Collateral is required to be held by the System or its agent in the System's name.
-As of June 30, 2022, the System's bank balance of \$787 was not exposed to custodial credit risk.
+As of June 30, 2024, the System's bank balance of \$2,200 was not exposed to custodial credit risk.

 FOREIGN CURRENCY RISK - Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or deposit.
-All investments of the System are denominated in U.S. dollars.
-International equity investment is done via fully diversified open-ended commingled funds.
+The System is not directly invested in foreign currency but because of its participation in a comingled fund for Emerging Markets Debt, about 2% of the total assets are exposed to foreign currency risk.